PierrunoYT/ai-code-reviewer/README.md

 An intelligent code review system that analyzes your commits before creating pull requests.
 Uses AI to provide detailed feedback on code quality, security, performance, and best practices.

+> **⚠️ Warning**: Some features, particularly git hooks, have not been fully tested yet.
+Please test in a development environment before using in production.

 ## Features

 - 🤖 **Latest AI Models**: Uses GPT-4.1, Claude 4 Sonnet, Claude 3.7 Sonnet, and Gemini 2.5 Pro/Flash for intelligent code analysis